 A - The GP surgery will be delivered as part of the Olive Land development.
-It has its own funding stream from the NHS, and will have a separate planning application.
+It has its own funding stream from the NHS, and a separate planning application, which was approved in March 2022.
 The NHS Rotherham Clinical Commissioning Group are working Harworth to ensure it is a priority build within Rotherham's' GP services.
 In the meantime, the GP services which have previously indicated they will move to Waverley is based in Canklow Road Surgery.

 Q4 - What will happen to the play equipment in the small park